The TP4056 chip is a lithium Ion battery charger for a single cell

 and the other is a dual N Channel MOSFET required by the DW01A chip.

-over current protection).
+the TP4056 is not powered).
 It should provide all of the following:

 Charger input protection